A few years ago an airline lost my luggage and being the zen master that I am, you can guess how I reacted.

 I freaked out!

-I think I said something like, “My (insert luxury Italian brand here) heels are in that suitcase…and I need them!!!!”
-I reacted as if my life had been upended on a massive scale.
-It was only a little while after — when my ex was sharing the story with our friends — that I realized that contrary to my socialist-leaning values, I was a bit bougie, definitely a clotheshorse and still working on my Zen.
+I think I said something like, “My (insert luxury brand here) heels are in that suitcase…and I need them!!!!”
+Yeah, I “NEEDED” them and reacted as if my life had been upended on a massive scale.
+It was only months later — when sharing the story — that I realized that contrary to my socialist-leaning values, I was a bit bougie, definitely a clotheshorse and still working on my Zen.

-But starting now, with whichever approach is best for you, let makeup artist, Sanni Sorma’s tips for deciding what items you should get rid of.
+But starting now, with whichever approach is best for you, let makeup artist, Sanni Sorma’s tips for deciding what items you should get rid — now or eventually — inspire you.